ashoward/optics-scan/README.md

 ## Run Scans

 Make sure the steps in Setup has been made.
+The final results will be written to a `results/` folder.

 ### Run Interactively